-It's hard to go wrong with this instant pot chicken soup.
-Flavored with warm spices such as cinnamon and cumin, this soup is perfect for warming up on a cold winter day.
-Let me show you how to use a pressure cooker to make this chicken soup with this guide and video.
+This instant pot chicken soup is ready in 25 minutes.
+Flavored with warm spices such as cinnamon and cumin, this soup is perfect for warming up on a cold day.

 I'm one of those people who can have soup any time of the year regardless of the weather.
 Be it a creamy curry lentil soup or a chunky chicken lentil soup, a bowl of hearty soup never disappoints.
 This easy instant pot chicken soup is one of our favorites because it's packed with warm spices and it's so easy to make.

 I didn't grow up having chicken noodle soup, but I did devour many bowls of chicken soup flavored with middle eastern spices.
 This easy chicken soup is like no other you've had before.
 Its deep flavors come from cinnamon and cumin and instead of noodles, we have added chickpeas.

 I'm happy to let you know that this is a gluten free chicken soup that's easy to make and is a great alternative to the standard soup recipes that seem to be everywhere on the internet.

 - Onion and garlic: The amount of garlic depends on your preference.
 You can either use yellow or white onion for this recipe.

 - Carrots and potatoes - Make sure the carrot pieces are not too big.
 The potato chunks can be larger.

 - Spices - We are using warm middle eastern spices such as cinnamon, cumin, Aleppo pepper, salt.

 - Chicken - This recipe calls for cooked and shredded chicken breast.
 Check our our tutorial on instant pot poached chicken to use for this recipe.

 - Tomato paste - Not tomato sauce.
 Tomato paste is denser and adds a nice color.